 President Joseph R. Biden

 Latino educators, scientists, artists, and other professionals help make our communities more resilient & equitable.
-As we celebrate the start of #HispanicHeritageMonth today, Secretary Cardona emphasizes that Latino voices, dreams & successes matter now more than ever.
+Secretary Cardona emphasizes that Latino voices, dreams & successes matter now more than ever.

 Visit Phipps Conservatory and Botanical Garden and experience the natural beauty and culture of Cuba, one of the most biodiverse Caribbean islands on Earth, in their immersive New Tropical Forest Exhibit.

 Celebrate Hispanic Heritage with rich histories, unique cultures and historic contributions of people from Spanish-speaking areas around the globe.
 One great way to commemorate is to cultivate your understanding of diverse perspectives — especially by reading books from celebrated Hispanic American authors.

 Here are some key facts about the nation’s Latino population by geography and characteristics like language use and origin groups.

 National Archives News celebrates Hispanic Heritage Month to recognize the achievements and contributions of Hispanic American champions who have inspired others to achieve success.
 Discover documents, exhibits, films, blog posts and more from the National Archives and Presidential Libraries that highlight Hispanic culture.